Key Takeaways

 Jobs Working with Social Media

 What kinds of careers are available in social media?
 With a communications degree, you can explore a wide range of jobs that involve working with social media.
 The social media career path that works best for you will depend on the kind of work you are interested in.
-With this type of career, you can work for private companies, non-profit organizations, governmental departments, and other organizations.
+Some of those options may include work for private companies, non-profits, governmental departments, and other organizations.
 The following are some examples of the career paths to consider.
+Occupational information published by the U.S. Bureau of Labor Statistics highlights roles such as market research analysts and public relations specialists, both of which may involve social media responsibilities.

 Engagement Coordinator